CamilleScholtz/reactionair.nl/content/artikelen/in-gesprek-over-schopenhauer/index.md

 Met de ontkerkelijking en het materialisme is men begonnen met het zoeken van verlossing in de wereld zelf; er bestaat immers niets buiten de materiële wereld.

+1 [Verti me ad alia, et vidi calumnias

+quæ sub sole geruntur,

+et lacrimas innocentium,

+et neminem consolatorem,

+nec posse resistere eorum violentiæ,

+cunctorum auxilio destitutos,

+2 et laudavi magis mortuos quam viventes;

+3 et feliciorem utroque judicavi

+qui necdum natus est,

+nec vidit mala quæ sub sole fiunt

+So I returned, and considered all the oppressions that are done under the sun: and behold the tears of such as were oppressed, and they had no comforter; and on the side of their oppressors there was power; but they had no comforter.

+2 Wherefore I praised the dead which are already dead more than the living which are yet alive.

+3 Yea, better is he than both they, which hath not yet been, who hath not seen the evil work that is done under the sun.

+Daarna wende ik mij, en zag aan al de onderdrukkingen, die onder de zon geschieden; en ziet, er waren de tranen der verdrukten, en dergenen, die geen trooster hadden; en aan de zijde hunner verdrukkers was macht, zij daarentegen hadden geen vertrooster.

+2 Dies prees ik de doden, die alrede gestorven waren, boven de levenden, die tot nog toe levend zijn.

+3 Ja, hij is beter dan die beiden, die nog niet geweest is, die niet gezien heeft het boze werk, dat onder de zon geschiedt.

+~ Ecclesiastes 4

 [^1]: Marcel Proust, *La Prisonnière*, Ch.
 II